 “Naw.
 You’s Huck the Slick.”

-After walking a mile or so, a pickup stopped and asked where we were going.
+After walking a mile or so, a pickup stops and asks where we’re going.

-“Just up the road a piece,” I answered.
-“Me and my brother out lookin’ fer adventures.”
+“Just up the road a piece,” I answer.
+“Me and my brother’s out lookin’ fer adventures.”

 “Ya sure ain’t ready for an alligator adventure.
 This ain’t Disney World.
 This here’s the Alligator Alley.”

-Tom moved closer to me with that concerned look on his face.
+Tom moves closer to me with that concerned look on his face.

-“Ain’t no alligator et me yet,” I flashed false bravado.
+“Ain’t no alligator et me yet,” I flash false bravado.

-“Well, spark it up, Sparky,” as he handed me a joint.
+“Well, spark it up, Sparky,” as he hands me a joint.

-Soon we were goofin’ and gawfawin’ in his beat up pickup.
-I started singing,
+Soon we’re goofin’ and gawfawin’ in his beat up pickup.
+I start singing,

 ‘One toke over the line, Sweet Jesus,